-GINN: An Update from the Gold Dome: Sine Die
+GINN: An update from the Gold Dome: Sine Die

-Many pieces of legislation received final passage this week, and a few of the most talked about bills of the session were sent to the Governor for his approval.
+Many pieces of legislation received final passage this week, and a few of the most talked about bills of the session have been sent to the Governor for his approval.
 Below are pieces of legislation I would like to highlight:

 Finally, I would like to highlight the budget.
-The Georgia General Assembly passed a $26 billion FY2021 budget and the governor signed it.
+The Georgia General Assembly passed a $26 billion FY 2021 budget on Friday.
 While the economic crisis brought on by COVID-19 has caused state agencies to make steep cuts, my colleagues in the House and Senate Appropriations Committees have been working around the clock to ensure we find innovative solutions to protect the most vulnerable agencies in our state.
 Additionally, the budget reflects reduced spending by $2.2 billion, which is substantially less than the legislature’s appropriations committees had anticipated.
 This reduction will allow for all proposed furlough days for state employees, including teachers, to be eliminated, as well as restore reductions that had been slated for behavioral and public health, public safety, agriculture, rural hospitals and child welfare services.
 While making budget cuts is never easy, they were necessary.
-Furthermore, the Georgia Legislature has voted to cut member salaries by 10 percent beginning on July 1, and Lt.
-Gov. Geoff Duncan has volunteered to cut his salary by 14 percent.
+Furthermore, the Georgia Legislature has voted to cut member salaries by 10 percent beginning on July 1, and Lieutenant Governor Geoff Duncan has volunteered to cut his salary by 14 percent.

 (0) comments